Karma: Psychoanalysis

 Carl Jung once opined on unresolved emotions and the synchronicity of karma;

 Popular methods for negating cognitive dissonance include meditation, metacognition, counselling, psychoanalysis, etc., whose aim is to enhance emotional self-awareness and thus avoid negative karma.
 This results in better emotional hygiene and reduced karmic impacts.
 Permanent neuronal changes within the amygdala and left prefrontal cortex of the human brain attributed to long-term meditation and metacognition techniques have been proven scientifically.
 This process of emotional maturation aspires to a goal of Individuation or self-actualisation.
 Such peak experiences are hypothetically devoid of any karma (nirvana or moksha).

-Theosophy, Spiritism, New Age
+Theosophy

 The idea of karma was popularized in the Western world through the work of the Theosophical Society.
 In this conception, karma was a precursor to the Neopagan law of return or Threefold Law, the idea that the beneficial or harmful effects one has on the world will return to oneself.
 Colloquially this may be summed up as 'what goes around comes around.'

 Theosophist I. K. Taimni wrote, "Karma is nothing but the Law of Cause and Effect operating in the realm of human life and bringing about adjustments between an individual and other individuals whom he has affected by his thoughts, emotions and actions."
 Theosophy also teaches that when humans reincarnate they come back as humans only, not as animals or other organisms.